A Generalized Crystalline Equivalence Principle: Families and -invariant families of TQFTs

-\begin{defn} Let $\bTheta$ be a symmetric monoidal $(\infty,n)$-category.
-We say that $\bTheta$ \emph{has duals} if it has duals for objects and, for all $1< i<n$, all $i$-morphisms admit adjoints. \end{defn} For further details, see \cite{LurieTFT} definition 2.3.13 and 2.3.16.
+In the following section, we introduce the prerequisites required to formulate and prove Theorem \ref{thm:GCEP}.
+It will be necessary to work with the category of $n$-dimensional TQFTs.
+We first introduce some notation.
+We will refer to \cite{LurieTFT} Definition 2.3.13 and 2.3.16 for further details. \begin{defn} Let $\bTheta$ be a symmetric monoidal $(\infty,n)$-category.
+We say that $\bTheta$ \emph{has duals} if it has duals for objects and, for all $1\leq i<n$, all $i$-morphisms admit adjoints. \end{defn}

-\begin{defn} Let ${\mathbf{\Theta}}$ be the category of all $n$-dimensional TQFTs.
-A \emph{family of TQFTs on a $n$-dimensional space $\cX$} is a functor $\mathrm{Th}:\cX \rightarrow \mathbf{\Theta}$. \end{defn} This family of TQFTs, is also referred to as a spatially dependent TQFT on $\cX$.
-For the purposes of connecting to the lattice, one may take the space to discrete.
-However our formalism does not require this, and hence we will work in a greater generality with spaces.
+\begin{rem} Take $\mathbf{\Theta}'$ to be a symmetric monoidal $(\infty,n)$-category with duals.
+A (fully-extended) $n$-dimensional TQFT with target $\mathbf{\Theta}'$ is a symmetric monoidal $(\infty,n)$-functor $\cob_n\to \mathbf{\Theta}'$ from the (framed) $n$-dimensional cobordism $(\infty,n)$-category $\cob_n$, and codimension-$i$ defects are monoidal lax $i$-transfors.
+By the cobordism hypothesis with singularities \cite[Section 4.3]{LurieTFT} and \cite{JohnsonFreydScheimbauer}, one gets a canonical equivalence between the $(\infty,n)$-category of `TQFTs and defects', and the core $\bTheta$ of $\bTheta'$.
+This equivalence allows us to consider $\mathbf{\Theta}$ to be `a category of $n$-dimensional TQFTs'.
+Using this equivalence, we can manipulate TQFTs by manipulating the target category $\bTheta$, without reference to the cobordism category.
+We will make use of this perspective for the remainder of this work. \end{rem}